Koxx3/minimo/documents/help_settings_en.md

     - Smart - Digital brake + throttle (exp) (value = 3)<br>
 Default value : 0<br>
 <br>
 Usage : If you enable the electric progressive mode, the braking feedback must arrive to the SmartElec device.
-There is mulitple possibilities to cable the brake on the SmartElec and you *MUST* select the brake type according to your wiring :
+There is mulitple possibilities to wire the brake on the SmartElec and you **MUST** select the brake type according to your wiring :
 - Controller : no specific wiring required, the brake feedback will come from the controller.
-This is slower and will add a delay of 200/300ms between the brake pressure and the electric brake to starts to kick.
+This is slower and will add a delay of 200/300ms between the brake pressure and the electric brake activation.
 The brake force will be determined by the brake lever pressure time.
-Longer you press, stronger the electric brake will be.
+Longer you press, stronger the electric brake will become.
 - Smart - Digital brake lever : a standard on/off brake lever is wired directly to the SmartElec device.
 This wiring has a faster reaction.
 The brake force will be determined by the brake lever pressure time.
-Longer you press, stronger the electric brake will be.
+Longer you press, stronger the electric brake will become.
-- Smart - Analog brake lever : an analog brake lever (xiaomi type) is wired to directly to the SmartElec device.
-This wiring is the best and fast.
+- Smart - Analog brake lever : an analog brake lever (xiaomi type or any hall sensor brake lever) is wired to directly to the SmartElec device.
+This wiring is the best.
 The brake force will be determined by the brake lever pressure force.
-- Smart - Digital brake + throttle (expermental) : a standard on/off brake lever is wired directly to the SmartElec device and the throttle pressure determine the brake force.
-The user will need time to use this mode when riding.<br>
+- Smart - Digital brake + throttle (expermental) : a standard on/off brake lever is wired directly to the SmartElec device and the throttle pressure set the brake force.
+You will need time to use this mode when riding.<br>

 ### Min power value / Min value
 Valid configuration : SmartController / SmartDisplay<br>